This post may contain affiliate links. Please read our disclosure policy.

 2 pictures of the dry ingredients for apple scones in a mixing bowl and the second photo showing mixed egg and milk with the dry ingredients.

-1. Add in toasted pecans and chopped apples.
-I use one small apple.
+1. Mix in Nuts and Apples: Fold in toasted pecans and chopped apples (use one small apple).

 scone batter filled with apples and pecans in a mixing bowl.

-1. Turn the dough out onto a lightly floured work surface.
-Knead very lightly and form a circle.
-(Add a little more flour to the dough if the dough becomes too sticky to handle).
-Cut the dough into 4 wedges.
+1. Shape the Dough: Turn the dough out onto a lightly floured surface.
+Knead gently just until it forms a circle.
+If the dough is too sticky, sprinkle a little more flour on it.
+Cut the circle into 4 wedges.

 two photos of scone dough.
 One photo shows the dough in a ball and the second photo shows dough cut into fourths.